 - Keep an eye on your Eggo waffles do not leave them cooking unattended.

-When your Eggo waffles are ready, feel free to add whatever toppings you like.
+When your frozen Eggo waffles are ready, feel free to add whatever toppings you like.
 You can add maple syrup, cream, and peanut butter.

 How do you store Eggo waffles?